 “We have seen a huge increase in companies approaching us to discuss how they can improve the way they protect their environment from the increasing ransomware threat,” says Steve Arlin, senior VP of Sales in the US and APAC at the company.
 “Companies now want to deploy multiple security layers throughout their environment as they have realized that endpoint protection is simply not enough.”

 He’s also observed a significant spike in the cost of global cyber insurance.
 “Over the last 12 months there has been an average of 35% increases in costs, as insurance providers try to address the increasing risks,” he adds.
+Getting coverage from insurers hinges on having the right strategies, systems, and protocols in place to give companies a low-risk profile.
+To get or maintain coverage, businesses need to prove their data is highly secure.
+Today, insurers look for specific solutions aligned with a zero trust architecture as conditions of receiving coverage.
+Having security measures in place is beneficial because they can help companies reduce cyber insurance costs.

 Although ProLion is not presently partnering with insurance firms to produce any type of complete cyber security package, Arlin says the company is “eager to investigate” the possibility because of the perks it would give to both insurers and clients.